Have you ever wondered why the things that evoke the most passion or emotion in us, are usually four letter words.

 So let's look at the three different types of debt and dispel any confusion surrounding the subject.

-The type of debt we enter into to, to buy things that depreciate (go down in value) and receive no tax deduction for having made the purchase.
+The type of debt we enter into to, to buy things that depreciate (go down in value) and receive no tax deduction for having made the investment.

 This is the kind of debt we should run and hide from.
 Horrible debt, typically credit card or consumer debt, is what many people run into every day, without a second thought.